SteadyCadence/api-docs/content/06-records.md

 > Oliver, is this correct?

-Use the above endpoint to create a new relationship between an existing party and spatial unit.
+Use this endpoint to create a new relationship between an existing party and spatial unit.

 **Request Payload**